 Radon is the number one cause of lung cancer in non-smokers.
 Radon gas decays into radioactive particles that get trapped in your lungs when you breathe.
 As they break down further, these particles release small burst of energy.
 This can damage your lung tissue and lead to lung cancer over the course of your lifetime.
 Radon is estimated to cause between 15,000 and 22,000 lung cancer deaths each year.

 Yes.
 ALL homes have some radon.
 Regardless of whether the home is new, old, large or small, with a basement. or built over a crawl space or slab foundations.
 In some homes radon levels can be elevated to levels that significantly increase the incidence of lung cancer.
 The only way to know if your home has elevated levels is to test.

 The Surgeon General and EPA recommend testing all homes below the third floor for radon.
-In real estate transactions Reliable Radon Inspections, Inc. will perform a short term test.
+In real estate transactions Reliable Radon Inspections, Inc. will perform a short-term test.
 This test takes a minimum of 48 hours.
-We will provide you with the measurement results the same day we pick up the radon monitor.
-If the results of this test are 4 pCi/L or higher then mitigation is recommended.
+We will provide you with the measurement results and Radon Test Report immediately upon picking up the radon monitor(s).
+If the results of this test are 4.0 pCi/L or higher then mitigation is recommended.

 No. Our radon monitors do nor emit anything.
 They are a specialized type of Geiger counter which measures alpha particles of radiation.
 They log the hourly radon levels, as well as the average for the test period.
 The also log any touching or bumping, as well as any power interruptions.